joukos/PaperTTY/README.md

 2. Copy the files `epdXinY.py` (filename depends on display model) and `epdif.py` to the same directory with `papertty.py`
 3. Install some Python 2 packages: `sudo apt install python-imaging python-click`
     - You could also use a virtualenv
-4. Find a nice *monospaced* TrueType or bitmap font: Andale Mono (`sudo apt install ttf-mscorefonts-installer`) is pretty great for very small sizes and on the 2.13" (128x250 pixels) can fit 17 rows and 50 columns
+4. Unless you're happy with the awesome default font, find a nice *monospaced* TrueType or bitmap font: Andale Mono (`sudo apt install ttf-mscorefonts-installer`) is pretty great for very small sizes and on the 2.13" (128x250 pixels) can fit 17 rows and 50 columns
     - You *can* use a proportional font but the terminal will probably look horrible

 ## Fonts

 You can use TrueType fonts or bitmap fonts, but the bitmap fonts need to be in the right format.
 With bitmap fonts the `--size` option is ignored.

+Included as default is a very small bitmap font called [Tom Thumb](https://robey.lag.net/2010/01/23/tiny-monospace-font.html), it is fairly readable for its tiny size.
+Thanks go to Brian Swetland and Robey Pointer for their work on the font and for releasing it under [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
+There are even smaller "readable" [fonts](https://github.com/Michaelangel007/nanofont3x4) around but they take a bit of effort to use here.

-Python imaging library includes a utility called `pilfont`, you can use this to convert a PCF font file into `.pil` (I didn't have luck with BDF fonts):
+Python imaging library includes a utility called `pilfont`, you can use this to convert a BDF/PCF font file into `.pil` (I didn't have luck with some fonts - remember to use the `pilfont` version that's on your Pi):

 ```
 # convert Terminus